 The International School of Indiana (ISI) offers an experience students won’t find anywhere else: a dynamic framework to understand other cultures and perspectives.
-With the upcoming opening of the Chen Family Lower School, the unified Michigan Road campus is located on sixty-five acres near Indianapolis points of pride like Newfields, Butler University, and the city’s cultural trails.
+With the recently opened Chen Family Lower School, the unified Michigan Road campus is located on sixty-five acres near Indianapolis points of pride like Newfields, Butler University, and the city’s cultural trails.

 We are proud to be the only Indiana school offering the full-continuum International Baccalaureate (IB) curriculum to all students from ages 3 to Grade 12, and the only Indiana school offering immersion and dual language programs in French, Mandarin, Spanish, and English.

 Why IB?
 Our Top five reasons to pursue an ib diploma

 The International Baccalaureate is a worldwide education program designed to provide students with an education fit for a globalizing world.
 The IB stresses the importance not only of academic achievement but also personal development in the classroom.
 With immersion and dual language programs in French, Mandarin, Spanish, and English, the IB develops worldly thinkers.
 Here are the top five reasons ISI recommends pursuing an IB diploma.

 While many schools offer IB and AP classes, ISI offers a holistic IB education to all students - aligning with the IB philosophy.
 To learn more about ISI and school curriculum, click here.